"Repent! Sinners! Judgment is upon you!"

 Again the ragged messiah stared through him at some infinitely distant horizon.
 "Huh?
 Ah...sure," he mumbled at last.
 "Here, hold this."

 Before he realized it, David found himself holding the street prophet's sign: a broomstick with a big piece of cardboard duct-taped to it, with THE END IS NEAR scrawled in crude block letters.
-And the fool was tottering down the street.
+And the fool was tottering down the street, leaving him to look like a prize chump.
 'Probably headed back to the shelter.'
 David thought as he glanced around in nervous embarrassment and prayed fervently that none of the senior partners would come riding by.
 The hypercompetitive Wall Street jungle showed no pity to the non-conformist.

 "You are ridiculous, darling," Angela growled in her best blue-blood wannabee sneer.
 He was beginning to think she was right when the street prophet halted a dozen paces away, turned to the traffic, raised his arms in the best Cecil B. DeMille style, and let out a string of some foreign gibberish.
 David was momentarily bemused by the frail cretin's volume, loud enough to be heard clearly over the roar of traffic, before an unearthly glow erupted around them, swelling to fill the Universe, blinding them with its glare before disappearing again.